 Over the last 20 years, Brenda has organized events and programs, which include hosting author appearances, musicians, scholars and local experts, for a three-library public library system.
 She has worked with commentator Roxane Gay, author Tim Dorsey, and classical musician Evan Drachman as well as poets Nicholas Samaras and Lola Haskins.

-For 20 years, she has facilitated discussion groups for books and movies.
+For over 20 years, she has also facilitated discussion groups for books and movies.

 Brenda’s varied selection of programs and events have garnered increasing attendance numbers annually.
 Most recently, her programs/events attendance numbers have increased from 793 in 2010 to 1442 in 2014.

-Brenda is a member of WOW (Women of Words) with poets Margery Cunningham and KC Jarrett.
-WOW has given presentations on writing and poetry at Polk Community College [now Polk State College].
-WOW has performed their poetry at Polk Community College [now Polk State College], Birchtree Coffee (Lakeland) and Mitchell’s Coffee House (Lakeland).
+Brenda was a member of WOW (Women of Words) with the late poets Margery Cunningham and KC Jarrett.
+WOW gave presentations on writing and poetry at Polk Community College [now Polk State College].
+WOW performed their poetry at Polk Community College [now Polk State College], Birchtree Coffee (Lakeland) and Mitchell’s Coffee House (Lakeland).

 She collaborated with artist Suzanne Roth on an artist’s book, Soothsaying (S. Roth/B. Patterson, 2005), which is in the permanent collection of the Bienes Center for the Literary Arts of The Dianne and Michael Bienes Special Collections and Rare Book Library at the Broward County Main Library/Florida Center for the Book.